Manalelaidouni/manalelaidouni.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
-feature-img: "assets/img/pexels/circuit.webp"
+feature-img: "assets/img/pexels/nasa.webp"

 ---
-My name is Manal ELaidouni, a learner and machine learning enthusiast.
+My name is Manal EL Aidouni, a learner and machine learning enthusiast.
 In this blog you will find posts, projects and thoughts related to ML.

 I started this blog to deepen my own understanding and gain more insights into how things work, to publicly document them and to share my passion with the community.